Licensed Insolvency Practitioners With National Coverage

 How does a CVA affect the employees and directors of a business?

-How does a CVA affect the creditors of the company?
+How does a CVA affect creditors?

-• Creditors may challenge the CVA proposal if they believe it is unfairly prejudicial or there are material irregularities in the process.
+Creditors can challenge the CVA proposal if they believe it is unfairly prejudicial or there are material irregularities.
+However, such challenges must be made within 28 days of the creditors’ meeting where the CVA was approved.
+Such challenges to CVA decisions are very rare indeed.

-Other important differences are as below;
+Other important differences include:

-• Administration is a more complex and costly process, as it involves the court, so there are more legal costs to pay
+• Administration is a more complex and costly process, partly because it involves the

-• Administration legally stops winding up petitions whereas a CVA cannot (although a court is often persuaded to adjourn or delay the process if a CVA is being proposed)
+court is often persuaded to adjourn or delay the process if a CVA is being proposed)

 How much does a CVA cost?

-• Total number of creditors.
+• Total number of creditors

-• Number of landlord or property issues.
+• Number of landlord or property issues

-• Number of employees, and how many will be leaving.
+• Number of employees, and how many will be leaving

-• The level of current (pre CVA) aggression by HMRC or legal actions by creditors.
+• The level of current (pre CVA) aggression by HMRC or legal actions by creditors

-• What level of negotiation is needed.
+• What level of negotiation is needed

-• The quality of your financial forecasts and how much preparatory forecast work we may need to do.
+• The quality of your financial forecasts and how much preparatory forecast work we may need to do

 A Flow Chart Explaining The Process